vitaly-t/assert-options/README.md

 Including `src/index.js` in a browser makes function `assertOptions` available globally.

-TypeScript declarations are distributed with the library:
+TypeScript declarations use `strict` mode, and are distributed with the library:

 ```ts
 import {assertOptions} from 'assert-options';